5 Basics You Need to Achieve a Flipped Language Classroom

 Flipped classroom teaching arose out of pedagogical research from the late ’90s and early 2000s, and solidified as a methodology about a decade later.
 Seminal works in the flipped classroom philosophy include J. Wesley Baker’s “The ‘Classroom Flip,’” which emphasized using web technologies to bring instructional teaching home, allowing for teacher-guided, active learning in class.

 Starting in 2007, high school chemistry teachers Jonathan Bergmann and Aaron Sams found success with the flipped classroom model for their own students, and went on to become gurus in the field.
-You can find more on their work online here.

 “For teachers, what’s going to happen is they’re going to change their role,” Bergmann explains in this video.
 “They’re going to be more facilitators of learning.”